-- how best practice survey guidelines are applied; - o how these are consistent with (or a justification for divergence from) published Australian Government guidelines and policy statements. - d) A description of the water resource environment relevant to the coal seam gas development or large coal mining development. - Refer to the Independent Expert Scientific Committee's (IESC) Information Guidelines for Proposals Relating to the Development of Coal Seam Gas and Large Coal Mines where there is a Significant Impact on Water Resources
+- i.
+Details of the scope, timing/effort (survey season/s) and methodology for studies or surveys used to provide information on the listed species/habitat at the site (and in areas that may be impacted by the project).
+Include details of: - how best practice survey guidelines are applied; - how these are consistent with (or a justification for divergence from) published Australian Government guidelines and policy statements. - d) A description of the surface and groundwater resource environment relevant to the coal seam gas development or large coal mining development. - i.
+Refer to the Independent Expert Scientific Committee's (IESC) Information Guidelines for Proposals Relating to the Development of Coal Seam Gas and Large Coal Mines where there is a Significant Impact on Water Resources.